sinclairzx81/hammer/readme.md

 ```bash
 $ hammer task hello dave
 ```
-Additionally, Hammer provides several built in libraries running common `file`, `folder`, `shell` and `watch` operations.
+Additionally, Hammer provides several built in libraries to run common `file`, `folder`, `shell` and `watch` operations.
 For example, the following runs two hammer processes in parallel using the `shell` utility.

 ```typescript
 // hammer.ts